williamlidberg/Geographical-Intelligence-Lab/README.md

         screen -S notebook

-        docker run -it --rm -p 8886:8886 -v /home/training/data:/workspace/data notebook:latest bash
+        docker run -it --rm -p 8888:8888 -v /home/training/test/:/workspace/code -v /home/training/data:/workspace/data notebook:latest bash

 Note that without the bash command the container we have built will start a notebook.

 # Start a notebook
-Start jupyter labs inside the docker container (When you start a Jupyter notebook you are starting a small web server that your browser connects to) note that the port needs to be the same as above, in this case 8886:
+Start jupyter labs inside the docker container (When you start a Jupyter notebook you are starting a small web server that your browser connects to) note that the port needs to be the same as above, in this case 8888:

 First we need to set a password to reach the notebook